anilmainali/SoapUI/README.md

 - Click Yes for User Account Control.
 - Click Next on the Starting screen.
 - You will be asked to accept the license agreement.Check I accept the agreement radio button and Click Next.
+- Select the destination folder or leave the default folder which is set to C:\Program Files\SmartBear\SoapUI-5.3.0.
+Click Next.
 -

 ## Resources